Sony A7R II vs Canon T5i

 - More heavily discounted: Has been around for much longer (launched in March 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the A7R II is the clear winner of the match-up (18 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7R II is the clear winner of the match-up (20 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Sony A7R II vs Canon T5i